 Tier 2 cities in India: Advantages and disadvantages

 |Tier 2 cities in India advantages||Tier 2 cities in India disadvantages|

 |Low pollution levels||Lesser economic activity|

 |Better quality of life|

 How COVID-19 has changed buyers’ preferences?

 Aditya Kushwaha, CEO and director, Axis Ecorp, points out that the COVID-19 pandemic has altered how we live, work, learn and play.
 The overall health, hygiene and wellness concerns during COVID-19, have significantly shifted the focus towards spacious homes, set amid verdant greenery, away from densely packed cities.
 Further, riding on the wave of sustainability and prospective investment, the holiday homes/secondary housing segment has emerged as a sought-after option for buyers, whose jobs and lifestyle have remained unaffected in the wake of pay cuts.
-People’s preferences have shifted from the top metro cities to tier-2 and other tourist destinations, he says.
+People’s preferences have shifted from the tier 1 cities in India to tier 2 cities in India and other tourist destinations, he says.
 “Investors believe that they can find better entry prices, flexibility and sizable returns in such locations,” he explains, attributing the shift to the concept of remote working.